 Maker’s Space (Main Lab)

-The Maker’s Space is equipped with a range of 3D printing options to support various projects:
+The Maker’ s Space is equipped with a range of 3D printing, molding, and casting options to support various projects:

-• Stratasys F370: Supports a variety of materials, such as PLA, ABS, nylon, and carbon fiber-reinforced options for prototypes and tooling.
+• Stratasys F370: Supports a variety of materials, such as TPU, ABS, nylon, and carbon fiber-reinforced options for complex prototypes and tooling.

-• Stratasys J55: A PolyJet printer that offers full-color printing with materials like VeroUltra and Digital ABS Plus.
+• Stratasys J55: A PolyJet printer that offers variable-elasticity and multi-body printing with materials like ElasticoClear and Digital ABS Plus.

-Commonly used materials are stocked to reduce waste, and specialized materials can be ordered through EIC faculty or the Fischer Engineering Design Center (FEDC).
+Commonly used materials are stocked to reduce waste, and specialized supplies/materials can be ordered through EIC faculty.

 placeholder image